 Are you moving or considering a move to Florida?
 You’re not alone.
 Each year, more than 330,000 individuals change their domicile to Florida.
 There are several reasons why Florida is a preferred destination: the sunshine, amusement parks, some of the best beaches in the world — and no state income tax!
 Nor does Florida have a state inheritance/estate tax.
 (If you are a Florida resident and inherit from someone who is a resident of another state, we suggest consulting a tax professional in that state to see if your inheritance is subject to its inheritance tax.)

-Domicile is a legal residence.
+Domicile is more than just a residence.
 It is the place in which you have the intention to make a permanent home.

 As a Florida resident, you may realize savings on property taxes since Florida provides many tax exemptions on primary residences, including: